Importance and impact of exercise

 - Reduce arthritic pain, maintaining mobility, prevent dementia and Alzheimer’s, and minimize the limitations of aging far into your coming years.
 Exercise can do all that.

 - It is seen that brain functions have improved among older men and women who walked for only 2 hours every week.

-- Regular exercise reduces mortality rates by 25% to 33% and increases life expectancy by 1 to 2 years by age 80.
+- Regular activity decreases mortality rates by 25% to 33% and extends life expectancy by 1 to 2 years by age 80.